dtorres314/config-client-github-action/README.md

-# Hello, World - Javascript Action
+# A Spring Cloud Config Server client Github Action

-This action loads configuration from a Spring Cloud Config Server instance so long as that Spring Cloud Config Server instance requires HTTP BASIC authentication.
+This action loads configuration from a Spring Cloud Config Server instance as environment variables in a Github workflow.
+This Github Action assumes that the  Spring Cloud Config Server instance requires HTTP BASIC authentication.

 ## Inputs